 Affiliated with the Center for Latin American Studies, the Center for the Study of Race, Politics and Culture, and African Studies at the University of Chicago.

-- The Art of Conversion: Christian Visual Culture in the Kingdom of Kongo (forthcoming in 2014 with the University of North Carolina Press for the Omohundro Institute Book Publication Program)
+- The Art of Conversion: Christian Visual Culture in the Kingdom of Kongo (University of North Carolina Press for the Omohundro Institute Book Publication Program: 2014)

 - "Dancing for the King of Congo, from Early Modern Central Africa to Slavery-Era Brazil."
 Colonial Latin American Review 22, 2 (2013): 184-208.